workshopper/learnyoureact/exercises/isomorphic/problem.en.md

 The code is the check of the `checkbox` event you wrote in `State`.
 At `State`, to tell the truth, you can check the `checkbox` no matter what code you write.
 In this excercise, let's confirm if you can write the right code or not.
-There are a bit of code that you have to change.
+There is a lot of code to change !
 Let's try it!

 # Question